esm-android/esm-manifest/README.md

 ## What is ESM?

 ESM (Event Stream Model) is a kernel-level innovation that fundamentally changes how Android handles input events.
-Instead of processes continuously polling for events (pull/polling model), the kernel actively pushes events to waiting processes (push model).
+Instead of the traditional epoll model where processes wake on timeout to check for events, the kernel actively pushes events directly to waiting processes.

-### The Problem with epoll (Polling Model)
+### The Problem with epoll

 Android's InputFlinger traditionally uses epoll to monitor input device file descriptors (`/dev/input/event*`).
-This polling approach requires:
+This approach requires:

 ```
-1. Process calls epoll_wait() - "Are there any events?"
+1. Process calls epoll_wait() with a timeout
-2. Process blocks until event arrives
+2. Process blocks until event arrives OR timeout expires
-3. Kernel wakes process when event ready
+3. Timeout expires frequently, waking process to check for events
-4. Process calls read() to get the event data
+4. If events ready, process calls read() to get the event data
 5. Process handles event
 6. Repeat from step 1
 ```

 **Problems with this approach:**
+- **Frequent timeout wakeups**: Process wakes up repeatedly even when no events are ready
 - **Extra syscall overhead**: Separate `read()` required after each `epoll_wait()` notification
-- **Wakeup latency**: Process must be scheduled after each wakeup
 - **Context switch overhead**: Frequent transitions between kernel and user space
-- **Poor event batching**: Each event typically triggers a separate notification
+- **Poor event batching**: Each file descriptor handled separately
-- **Higher CPU usage**: More syscalls = more CPU cycles wasted on overhead
+- **Higher CPU usage**: More wakeups and syscalls = more CPU cycles wasted

 ### The ESM Solution (Push Model)